ihorsokolyk-oril/java-test-task/README.md

 ## 📑 Contributing

-If you notice any mistake or have an idea of improving the test task, please feel free to contact vyacheslav.perfilyev@oril.co for an immediate response 🙌.
+If you notice any mistake or have an idea of improving the test task, please feel free to contact us.